bcbi/PredictMD.jl/STRONGHOLD.md

 # PredictMD on Stronghold

-This document provides instructions for using PredictMD in the [Stronghold](https://it.brown.edu/services/type/stronghold-data-compliance-research-environment) research environment for data compliance.
+This document provides instructions for using PredictMD inside the [Stronghold](https://it.brown.edu/services/type/stronghold-data-compliance-research-environment) research environment for data compliance.

 ### Table of Contents
 - [First-time setup](#first-time-setup)